franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why audios and other things don't work if the user don't interact with the page first.
 - Check why the chat list gets updated after using append_messages:
-  **BUG TRIGGER:** Line 527 at websocket.js.
+  **BUG TRIGGER:** Line 529 at websocket.js.
 The chat list is updated no matter what, this needs to be regulated, test if sender gets "notified" about messages too ()
 - Fix bugs in reworked chat_display view:
   - Check the cases were messages are not read or not displayed (hint: has to do with views.py line 167).